Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 “Use these related queries to optimize your content or campaigns using best practices from your industry/competitors.
 You can even go deeper by finding the related searches for the related searches, which digs further into the data.”

-*Editor’s note: Find out what you’re already ranking for using our Keyword to Pageview dashboard.
+*Editor’s note: Find out what you’re already ranking for using our Keyword to Pageview dashboard template.
 Then, use Fonesca’s Google Trends tip to find whether there are similar phrases you could also use to drive more traffic through organic search:

 Keyword research isn’t foolproof, as Ever Increasing Circles‘ Alistair Dodds explains: “Your keyword research may have identified some good potential keyword targets.
 But it’s vital to use Google Trends to first check the seasonality but also whether searches for the terms are on a long term downward trend line.”